whatmakeart/whatmakeart.github.io/content/raspberry-pi/raspberry-pi.md

   - stub
 ---

 A Raspberry Pi is a single board computer that is often used for low power on-site computing applications.
 It is also used for [Physical-Computing](../coding/physical-computing.md) and art installations as well as industrial applications.
+It has more processing power that the [Arduino](../arduino/arduino-introduction.md) microcontroller

 ## Raspberry Pi Tutorials